StiglerLab/CTCF/README.md

 # Correction of Tweezer Calibration Factors (CTCF)

 This code provides functions to correct miscalibration of optical tweezer measurements using the force noise signal.
+A detailed description of the theory behind this code has been published in Freitag et al. J. Chem.
+Phys.
+155, 175101 (2021). https://doi.org/10.1063/5.0063690

 ## Use